-Hover-or more precisely, low-speed vertical climb-is the focus of the present paper.
+Low-speed vertical climb (near hover) is the focus of the present paper.
 The 699 rotor was tested under a variety of NFAC configurations, some unprecedented and unique to vertical climb.
 Researchers must understand the differences in configuration if they are to make proper use of the data.
-A similar rotor, the so-called JVX rotor, was earlier tested in both free air and in the NFAC.
+A similar rotor, the JVX (Joint Vertical Experimental) rotor, was earlier tested in both free air and in the NFAC.
 Data from those tests will be compared to the TTR/699 results.
 Far more data were acquired during the recent entry of the 699 rotor than during the JVX tests, so the former is necessarily given more emphasis.